Volvo V70: V70 / XC70 Ocean Race

 In 2011 Ocean Race Edition versions of the V70 and XC70 were unveiled to coincide with the 2011–2012 Volvo Ocean Race.
 All cars featured special interior trim, decor and details.
 Exterior colours were limited to Ocean Race Blue Metallic or Electric Silver Metallic.
 Engine choices were limited to the D5 or T6.

-For 2014 Ocean Race models were updated with detail changes such as different door sill plates, high gloss black mirror caps and front grill to accompany the 2014–2015 Volvo Ocean Race.
+For 2014 Ocean Race models were updated with detail changes such as different door sill plates, high gloss black mirror caps and front grille to accompany the 2014–2015 Volvo Ocean Race.

 Engines

 The V70 and XC70 were available with four-, five- and six-cylinder engines.